 Painting Instructions for Composite PVC Exterior Shutters:

-Use any exterior latex paint of your choosing, however for fast drying/curing results we recommend using Sherwin Williams DTM (Direct to Metal) paint.
+Use any exterior latex paint of your choosing, however for fast drying/curing results we recommend using Sherwin Williams Pro Industrial Multi-Surface Acrylic in an eggshell finish.
 There is no requirement

 to prime the shutters before painting as the composite PVC readily